searchtechnologies/kibana-logbrowser/README.md

  - Intended for troubleshooting by developers

    - Find a log line, browse it in context, scroll up and down

 # Screen Shots

 UNDED CONSTRUCTION, UNDER CONSTRUCTION

+# Features

+ - A browser for host names

+   - Filter by name, date, server type

+   - Select multiple hosts

+ -  A browser for log files

+   - Filter by name

+   - Select multiple files (browse all files together)

+ -  Browse log lines

+ -  Paging

+   -  5 lines, 10 lines, to a line

+   -  Control page size

+-  Find In File

+   -  Uses full text search

+   -  Show highlighted text

+   -  Show only lines which match, or all lines

+   -  Jump to next / previous match

+-  Wrap lines (or not)

+-  Sort

+-  Jump to line (infinite scroll bar)

+-  Uses Cursors to scan through long lists

+-  Constructs a line # / ID mapping for faster scrolling

 # Requirements